internaulte/bot-detection-scala/Scalability_and_architecture.md

 ## How to store results ?

 Analysis treatments results could be send to a distributed database.
 A Time Series Database could be used (example: Druid) as timestamped logged data fit well to that logic.
-It would allow high performance for time-based windowing aggregations and filtering.
+It would allow high performance for time-based windowing aggregations and filtering, for monitoring (number of rejected requests in the last minutes for instance) or post analysis.
 Data deletion could be done periodically through time segment dropping of each segment with end time superior to a given value (10 days here).
 Another solution could be a database with faceting possibilities, like ElasticSearch.
 It would allow fast query on any prepared facet.